 He warns that Rapamycin is not an elixir for immortality.
 Even after many of the current diseases and causes of death related to aging are wiped out, new, unknown diseases will appear.
 He calls this post-aging syndrome.
 However, Rapamycin will still allow people to live longer, happier lives without degenerative diseases damaging their lifestyles.

-He believes cancer can be cured and does extensive research to find its cure.
 His determination, drive, and commitment to finding a cure for cancer has helped him become one of the biggest oncology researchers in the world.
 Visit classroomvoices.org to read more about Mikhail.